patrickstowell/PHY303-Lectures/_sources/phy303-unit7-reactions.md

 So far we have concentrated on the properties of individual nuclei.
 However, in order to determine those properties, we must make use of nuclear reactions.
 Indeed, in order to have nuclei to study, and to exist to study them in the first place, we must have nuclear reactions: nuclear reactions build up the elements in stars, and the results of nuclear reactions tell us about nuclear structure.

 #### 4.1.2 Notation
-Particle physicists (and chemists) describe reactions by notation such as A + a → B + b.
+Particle physicists (and chemists) describe reactions by notation such as $A + a \rightarrow B + b$.
 Nuclear physicists tend to use the more compact notation A(a,b)B, where A is the target nucleus, struck by projectile a, which produces daughter nucleus B and ejectile b.
 It is usual for A to be more massive than a, but it isn’t obligatory; there do exist facilities, such as GSI in Darmstadt, Germany, which produce beams of heavy ions, and when these are used it is possible for the projectile to be lighter than the target.
 The defining feature for the notation is that a is moving and A is stationary.
 In contrast, the products B and b will generally all be moving, owing to momentum transfer, so in this case B will typically be defined as the heaviest product (it’s also the one that is not measured: a typical nuclear experiment will measure the energy and angle of the ejectile(s) b).

 It is possible for b to consist of more than one particle: for example, among the possible reactions listed in the JANIS nuclear database for neutrons striking an iron-56 target are (n,2n), (n,np) and (n,2n+p).
 The ‘+’ sign may be omitted, e.g. 27Al(p,3pn)22Na.